kaviproject/kaviproject.github.io/_posts/2014-3-3-Hello-World.md

 f5-->window will disapperaar
 ctrl+f5 -->it does not disappear

+What is differnect between c# and javascript? js we can represent as var there is no specific datatype. c#  here we are using the specific datatype for each variable.It is going to initialize the memory.

 linq to sql work ?

 Basically linq is the translator.It will translates Application language in to the Database language.